The Equivalence Theorem in Effective Theories: Introduction

 Perhaps the most comprehensive consideration of this theorem along with the discussion of shortcomings in the previous proofs has been done in the papers \cite{KalloshTyutin}, \cite{Tyutin}.
 In those papers the ET is treated as the statement that $S$-matrix in quantum theory does not depend on the choice of variables in the corresponding classical Lagrangian.
 In other words, the canonical transformations in classical theory are considered as a kind of symmetry and the problem of the proof of ET thus reduces to that of conserving this symmetry in the process of quantization.
 Clearly, in this approach the form of classical Lagrangian cannot be arbitrary: the number of field derivatives must be at least finite.
 Moreover, the quantum theory under consideration must be renormalizable, otherwise the $S$-matrix would make no sense (both these points are specially stressed in \cite{KalloshTyutin}).

 Meanwhile, the construction of effective theory is not based on any classical Lagrangian (or Hamiltonian), it is only restricted by the postulated structure of asymptotic states and the requirements of certain linear symmetry along with general principles like unitarity, causality (cluster decomposition) and Lorentz invariance of the $S$-matrix \footnote{As it has been pointed out in \cite{WeinbEFT}, this construction itself has no other physical content beyond the aforementioned general principles.
 In papers \cite{AVVV1} -- \cite{KSAVVV2} it is shown that such a content results from additional physical and mathematical requirements: localizability, summability, uniformity and reasonable asymptotic behavior of amplitudes.}.
 As a consequence, the number (as well as the degree) of field derivatives appearing in the effective theory Hamiltonian is actually infinite.
 This makes the quantum theory renormalizable {\em ab initio} (see, e.g., \cite{WeinMONO}) but, at the same time, makes it impossible to point out the relevant classical Hamiltonian construction subjected to the quantization procedure.
 This means that the commonly accepted formulation (and, hence, proofs) of ET cannot be considered suitable in the case of effective theory.
 In this case one needs to prove a similar theorem (below we call it as {\it modified equivalence theorem} -- MET) stating the perturbative equivalence of $S$-matrices in two inherently quantum theories with different Hamiltonians.
-Those Hamiltonians must be constructed from the same set of free field operators \footnote{See, however, the note in Sec.~\ref{conclusion}} and connected with one another by certain transformation.
-There is no need in refereing to the quantization of any particular classical theory.
+Those Hamiltonians must be constructed from the same set of free field operators \footnote{See, however, the note in the last paragraph of Sec.~\ref{conclusion}} and connected with one another by certain transformation of the kind

+Here $\alpha$ is just an auxiliary parameter and, by construction, $F_n(x|y_{\sss 1},...,y_k)$ is implied symmetric in arguments $y_1,...,y_k$.
+There is no need in refereing to quantization of any particular classical theory.
+Note that usually the equivalence theorem is formulated for local transformations or, the same, for the case when

 Here it is pertinent to note that the term ``perturbative equivalence'' makes no sense until the perturbation schemes for both theories are specified.
 Then, to compare the renormalized $S$-matrices in two theories one needs to perform the renormalization which, in turn, requires fixing the relevant renormalization prescriptions.
 At this point one meets a difficulty: the number of necessary prescriptions in two theories may prove to be different, at least, at first glance.
 Such a situation occurs, for example, when one performs the nonlinear change of field variables, say,